Look up free Ohio divorce records and obtain them via various agencies.

 In Cleveland Heights, the process is similar, where one or both partners can fill and sign the Domestic Partnership Termination Form and return it to the city’s administrative office.
 It is important to note that the termination of a domestic partnership is free.

-How To Determine if Someone Had a Dissolution of Marriage or Is Common Law Divorced in Ohio
+How To Determine if Someone Had a Dissolution of Marriage or Is Common Law Divorced in OH

 There is no centralized database for divorce records at the state level in Ohio, as these records are kept at the county level.